mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 ## Managing Certificates before ACME
 Back in the days, before let's encrypt was a thing, obtaining and renewing TLS certificates required a lot of work.
 To be more percise, one had to go to all of these steps to successfully manage TLS certificates

+* Generate Private Key
+* Generate CSR
+* Secure Key
+* Order SSL certificate
+* Paste CSR into online form
+* Choose an email address
+* Wait for email
+* Click link in email
+* Wait for another email
+* Download certificate
+* Concat into bundle
+* Upload to server
+* Configure server
-* ...
+* Reload configuration
+* Don't forget to renew it

 ## Introduction of ACME
 When let's encrypt came around, things changed drastically.
 They simplified getting a certificated into the following steps